RoozbehBandpey/Ahab/CKA/01_core_concepts.md

 * Replication controller: Ensures that desired containers are running at all time on the replication group
 * Kube API Server: Is primary management component of kubernetes which is responsible for orchestrating all operations within cluster it exposes kubernetes API which is used by external users to perform management operations on the cluster, it also monitors state of cluster and perform actions based on that
 * Container runtime engine: such as docker it is installed on the all nodes including the master nodes to be able to run containers
-* Kubelet: Is an agent that runs on each mode on a cluster, it listens for instructions from the kube-api server and deploys and destroys containers on the node, the kube-api server periodically fetches status report from kubelet to monitor the status of nodes and containers on them
+* `kubelet`: Is an agent that runs on each mode on a cluster, it listens for instructions from the kube-api server and deploys and destroys containers on the node, the kube-api server periodically fetches status report from `kubelet` to monitor the status of nodes and containers on them
 * Kube-proxy: Ensures that necessary rules are in place on the worker nodes to allow containers running on them to reach each other